BrewGuy/aka-test/README.md

 The timing delay on the images is mostly because of the giant background file being used for the search header.
 Had this been a real project, I would have cut a separate, smaller image for mobile/tablet, as loading a background image that's over a meg in size on your phone is not exactly best practice for mobile development. :)

--- In case something goes wrong trying to get Gulp working, I've uploaded the whole thing to my own site.
+-- In case something goes wrong trying to get Gulp working, I've uploaded the whole thing to my own site here: http://www.brewguy.ca/akatestYou can also

-You can see it here: http://www.brewguy.ca/akatest
-You can also download a zip file of everything here: http://www.brewguy.ca/akatest/akatest.zip
+-- I've also provided a zip file of everything just in case - you can download here: http://www.brewguy.ca/akatest/aka-test.zip

 -- Just FYI, the styling for the sub-menu on the Mockup graphic and the styling for the sub-menu in the Style Guide were completely different from each other - I went with the stylings in the Style Guide.